How to Ask Sensitive Survey Questions

-Imagine you are responding to a survey and you’re asked about a sensitive topic, such as drug use, sexual behavior, racial attitudes, or your income.
+Imagine you are responding to an online survey and you’re asked about a sensitive topic, such as drug use, sexual behavior, racial attitudes, or your income.
 You might be reluctant to tell the truth and instead respond with what you think is a “socially acceptable” answer.
 This tendency is called “social desirability bias,” and if you’re not careful, it can bias your data, too.

 In some cases, you might be able to validate the survey responses and figure which of your respondents are not being truthful.
 Income, for example, it is a topic that is difficult to measure for many reasons, but one is that most people feel some anxiety about reporting values that they perceive to be too low or too high because being perceived as either very poor or very wealthy can be embarrassing.
 This leads to inaccurate estimates that don’t match the actual distribution of incomes in the population.
 But if you are able to get access to bank statements or other gold-standard records of income or wealth, you can check to see who is truthful and who is not.

 But it can be difficult to get gold-standard data to benchmark your survey data against.
 For example, you’ll likely never be able to validate responses about sexual behavior or racial attitudes, because there is no gold-standard data to measure these topics.